openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ### Presentation Request Response

-Presentation Response MUST be HTTPS POST response with the "application/json" media type.
+Presentation Response MUST be HTTPS POST response with the "application/oauth-authz-req+jwt" media type and contain a signed request object as defined in [@RFC9101].

-The follwowing parameters are defined:

-`request`:
-: A JSON String containing the signed request object as defined in [@RFC9101].
 It MUST fulfill the requirements as defined in (#vp_token_request).

-### Presentation Error Response
+### Presentation Request Error Response

 The error code `401` signals to the Wallet that it needs to authenticate to the Verifier.
 In this case, the error response SHOULD contain a `WWW-Authenticate` header for every attestation method the Verifier supports.